BrenBronze/brenbronze-MC-Project-Issues/.github/ISSUE_TEMPLATE/report-issue.md

 The project that the issue can be found in.

 **Project version**
+The version of the project.

+**Project release**
-The version of the project that the issue can be found in.
+The release of the project version.

 **Describe your issue**
 A clear and concise description of what the issue is.